Package 'epialleleR'

 See Also

-preprocessBam for preloading BAM data, generateCytosineReport for methylation statistics at the level of individual cytosines, generateBedReport for genomic region-based statistics, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns, and 'epialleleR' vignettes for the description of usage and sample data.
+preprocessBam for preloading BAM data, generateCytosineReport for methylation statistics at the level of individual cytosines, generateBedReport for genomic region-based statistics, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns and plotPatterns for pretty plotting of its output, and 'epialleleR' vignettes for the description of usage and sample data.

 Examples